bcgov/moh-pidp/charts/rabbitmq/README.md

 ### Create router for rabbitmq-management console

-After installing RabbitMQ helm chart, manually create a new router in OCP for rabbitmq service with following config:
+After installing RabbitMQ helm chart, manually create a new route in OCP for rabbitmq service with following config:

 Path: /
 Target port: 15672